lino-framework/book/docs/dev/demo_fixtures.rst

 A **fixture**, in Django, is a portion of data (a collection of data records in one or several tables) which can be loaded into a database.

+.. xfile:: fixtures

-Fixtures can be defined by several files in different directories.
+Fixtures are defined by the files in so-called :xfile:`fixtures` directories.
-Read more about this in the `Django documentation
+When a plugin has a subpackage named :xfile:`fixtures`, Django will discover this package when you run the :manage:`loaddata` command.
+This is standard Django knowledge.
+Read more about it in the `Django documentation
 <https://docs.djangoproject.com/en/1.9/howto/initial-data/>`_.

 Lino uses this to define the concept of **demo fixtures**.
 These are a